TBG-FR/IUT_SS2_RoutineGuard/README_EN.md

 	[BRACELET IMAGE]

-Moreover, the system contains **different sensors set in many places of the house** to garantee the user’s safety.
+Moreover, the system contains **different sensors set in many places of the house** to guarantee the user’s safety.
-There are **motion sensors** in the bedroom, the bathroom and the kitchen, and contact sensors on the fridge (to detect the beginning of a lunch), the toilets and the main entrance's door.
+There are **motion sensors** in the bedroom, the bathroom and the kitchen, as well as **contact sensors** on the fridge (to detect the beginning of a lunch), the toilets and the main entrance's door.

-Those differents sensors allow the system to **check wether everything happen** as it is set in the routine (which is settable) or not.
+Those differents sensors allow the System to **check wether everything happen** as it is set in the Routine (which is settable) or not.
-Furthermore, the system contains a **temperature and humidity sensor** as well as **brightness sensors**, all set in the house, to act like a micro meteo station.
+Furthermore, the system also contains a **temperature and humidity sensor** as well as **brightness sensors**, all set in the house, to act like a home weather station.

 # How to use it ?

-**IMPORTANT : From now, everything isn't working/implemented, check the "Project Status" section below !**
+**IMPORTANT : To this day (20/06/2017), everything isn't working/implemented, check the "Project Status" section below !**

 ### Requirements :
 - A *Raspberry Pi* (ours in under *Raspbian*) with *GrovePi* extension and it's *Sensors*